ntustison/Histograms/Text/intro.md

-Linear binning is a simplified type of MR intensity standardization [@Nyul:1999aa] in which a set of healthy controls, all intensity normalized to [0, 1], is used to calculate the cluster threshold values, based on an aggregated estimate of the parameters of a single Gaussian fit.
+Linear binning is a simplified type of MR intensity standardization [@Nyul:1999aa] in which a set of healthy controls, all intensity normalized to [0, 1], is used to calculate the cluster intensity boundary values, based on an aggregated estimate of the parameters of a single Gaussian fit.
 A subject image to be segmented is then rescaled to this reference histogram (i.e., a global affine 1-D transform).
-This mapping results in alignment of the cluster boundaries such that corresponding labels are assumed to have the same clinical interpretation.
-In addition to the previously mentioned issues associated with hard threshold values, such a global transform does not account for MR intensity nonlinearities that have been well-studied [@Wendt:1994aa;@Nyul:1999aa;@Nyul:2000aa;@Collewet:2004aa;@De-Nunzio:2015aa] and
+This mapping results in alignment of the cluster boundaries such that corresponding labels are assumed to have similar clinical interpretation.
+In addition to the previously mentioned limitations associated with hard threshold values, such a global transform does not account for MR intensity nonlinearities that have been well-studied [@Wendt:1994aa;@Nyul:1999aa;@Nyul:2000aa;@Collewet:2004aa;@De-Nunzio:2015aa] and